hercek/keyboard-firmware/qtclient/WinUsb/readme.txt

-Libusb needs WinUsb driver to properlly access the control endpoint of K80CS keyboard on MS Windows.
+Libusb needs WinUsb driver to properlly access the control endpoint of KATY keyboard on MS Windows.
 KeyboardClient uses libusb.
- Therefore we need to install WinUsb for K80CS on windows to be able configure the keybard from KeyboardClient PC application.
+ Therefore we need to install WinUsb for KATY on windows to be able configure the keybard from KeyboardClient PC application.

 To install the driver follow the instructions on this web page: